Southern New Mexico “Old West” Trail

 These two recently-established trails offer the hiker a chance to experience the infamous Jornada del Muerto first-hand.
 Each features interpretive signage and parking, but no other services.

 Directions from Truth or Consequences: travel east on 3rd Street from Date (you’ll see a sign for the trails at this intersection).
 3rd Street becomes Highway 51; at County Road A013 (Upham Road), turn south.
 You’ll come to Yost Escarpment first.
 Point of Rocks is 8 miles further.

-Both restaurants are situated along the highway and both have garnered a lot of press and attention.
+There’s pie in Pie Town at present, at the Pie-O-Neer.
+It’s right on the highway and has garnered a lot of press and attention.
 An award-winning full-length documentary, “The Pie Lady of Pie Town,” was released in 2014, and the Pie-O-Neer was featured on CBS Sunday morning.

 Directions: Interstate 25 North to exit 150/Socorro, then west on Highway 60.

 The tiny town of Magdalena is surprisingly rich with things to do.
 In addition to shops, galleries and restaurants, the town boasts a Box Car Museum and several interesting cultural events throughout the year.
 The Magdalena Old Timers Festival and Reunion even includes a mini cattle drive.

 Folks who want to play cowboy can join up with single-action enthusiasts for monthly target shoots in nearby Old Magdalena.